ebridges/elektrum/INSTALL.md

 # How to Install Elektrum on AWS

-## About

-The `elektrum` application is a multi-tier system for hosting images and other media designed to be efficient and scalable.
-Generally the steps involved in installing it are as follows:

-1. Setup Project
-1. Establish basic system prerequisites and configure parameters in a global settings file.
-1. Configure permissions, a network, storage, security, and distribution mechanisms on AWS.
-1. Generate a configuration file that can be used by the application.
-1. Deploy the application.

-## Platform Information

-* Python 3.7
-* Django 2.2
-* Zappa 0.48.2
-* PostgreSQL 11
-* Ansible 2.8.2

 ## Local Setup

 1. Ensure you have a version of Python 3.6 or 3.7 available.